 A cremation can be conducted even when there is an elaborate, traditional funeral.
 It is simply an alternative way of conducting the final disposition and the deceased is cremated instead of buried.

-A cremation can also be conducted when no services are required, and a very simple, no-fuss disposition is desired.
-Today, many folks are choosing to opt for a very “simple” cremation and then performing their own memorial or life celebration service at a later date.
+Cremation can also be conducted when no services are required, and a very simple, no-fuss disposition is desired.
+Today, many folks are choosing to opt for a very “simple” cremation and then perform their own memorial or life celebration service at a later date.
 With, or without, the cremated remains present.

 The confusion about the cost of a cremation can arise when funeral homes all use different terms to represent the cremation services they offer.